 (iii) Move out to CSA: Allowed to complete and ERCOT sends the 814_03 transaction with the Acquisition Transfer indicator.

-(b) Pending Transactions have a scheduled date that is greater than Business Day 0 or is not yet scheduled (In Review or Permit Pending):
+(b) Pending transactions that have a scheduled date that is greater than Business Day 0 or are not yet scheduled (In Review or Permit Pending):

 (i) Switch: ERCOT will not perform any action on the pending switch.
 The Gaining CR submits a switch on directive of the Losing CR.
 It is the responsibility of the Losing CR to cancel the Losing CR’s pending switch.